Porto Santo, the Selvagens or the Desertas, unknown Portuguese islands

 After a stopover in the capital island of Madeira, it's time to explore lesser-known anchorages and harbors of the Portuguese Atlantic jewel.
 Here is a report on our stopover.

-If Madeira and its capital Funchal are the best-known names on Portugal's Atlantic archipelago, its other components are also highly attractive stopovers.
+If Madeira and its capital Funchal are the best-known names in Portugal's Atlantic archipelago, its other components are also highly attractive ports of call.

 Porto Santo